OJB-Quantum/MuMax3-How-To/README.md

 | [Onri's MuMax3 Hysteresis Example Configuration](https://youtu.be/YCUwEaX9SrI?si=I_m6b0n1USWKunFJ) |
 | [Example MuMax3 Script in TXT Format](https://github.com/OJB-Quantum/MuMax3-How-To/blob/main/MuMax3_Hysteresis_Loop_Example.txt) |
 ______________________________________________________________________________________________________________________________________________________
-If installed already, start the GUI by typing the following 2 lines into a non-admin command prompt or non-admin PowerShell:
+If MuMax3 is installed already, start the GUI by typing the following 2 lines into a non-admin command prompt or non-admin PowerShell: cd <directory_to_your_file>

-cd <directory_to_your_file>

 mumax3 -i <your_mumax3_TXT_file_name>

 Note: MuMax3 scripts can be written as TXT file types.
 The above script will load and automatically run the script into a browser.